-Color Photography PH231

-The fundamentals of color theory and the digital color ink jet process are presented in a computer lab setting.
+Color Photography PH231 The fundamentals of color theory and the digital color ink jet process are presented in a computer lab setting.
 Assignments investigate the use of color in photographs as an expressive tool and draw upon digital and analytical skills explored in earlier classes.
 Examples from current and historical photographers are used to illustrate the concepts explored in assignments.
 Group and individual critiques focus on specific issues explored in assignments, content and craft.
 An extended project, often in book form, acts as a capstone project for the course.
 Prerequisites: Photography II

-Digital Video AN213

-This course is an introduction to film making through hands on experience with digital video camera and recording equipment.
+Digital Video AN213 This course is an introduction to film making through hands on experience with digital video camera and recording equipment.
 It is the aesthetic and technical study of video.
 The course utilizes lightweight cameras for location shoots, documentaries, news gathering and commercial presentations.
-Pre-production, storyboarding and post production video editing are stressed.
-Through activities with an emphasis on video editing, students learn to compose, edit, and create for all types of media production.
-Prereauisite: Studio Foundation Year
+Pre-production, storyboarding and post production video editing is stressed.
+Through activities with an emphasis on video editing, students learn to creatively rearrange, add and remove sections of the image and sound previously recorded on video.

+Prerequisite: Studio Foundation Year

 Lenticular Vision AS202 The train, the telegraph, and the camera were three nineteenth-century inventions that kick-started modernity almost overnight.
 This class examines one of these, the camera, as a gateway to major scientific, social, cultural, and artistic transformations.
 Students examine the public fascination with photographic innovations, consider whether photography is a science that records nature or an art that depends on human mediation, and contemplate how digital technology threatens our preconceptions of what is real.
-Prerequisites: Art History III